 Looking to summit another peak in the Lagunas before any weather hit, so I opted to hike out to Manza Benchmark.
 This time I was joined by my good friend James.
 We parked just off Sunrise Highway, right near the Sunset trailhead.
 We followed the main trail for a bit before locating a use trail heading across the meadow.

 The trees were still showing some bit of fall on them.
 We knew that the trail was going to descend into a drainage area, before climbing another ridge to the actual summit.
-Carefully check our maps and route, we navigated down through the brush.
-Bits of poison oak was spotted along the sides of the trail, so some extra care was taken as we began ascending.
+Carefully checking our maps and route, we navigated down through the brush.
+Bits of poison oak were spotted along the sides of the trail, so some extra care was taken as we began ascending.

 Once we reached the ridge, we began passing through thickets of manzanita and over several false summits, until at the end of the ridge our goal was sighted.